Philadelphia pastor reflects on meeting MLK and 60 years after March on Washington: "We still have a lot of work to do"

 PHILADELPHIA (CBS) -- A Philadelphia pastor has a touching connection to Dr. Martin Luther King Jr. having met him as a young child.
 It was a few years after the March on Washington.

-Now 60 years after the historic march, we sat down with Dr. Pastor Alyn Waller to reflect on that day and the impact the civil rights leader had on his life.
+Now 60 years after the historic march, we sat down with Rev. Dr. Alyn Waller to reflect on that day and the impact the civil rights leader had on his life.

 "The March on Washington 60 years ago was a real symbol of the Black church becoming the conscience of America," Waller said.
 "It's where Dr. King gave a real vision and even explanation of the work that had already been done and the work that is left to do."